Stephan Schleim’s Books

 Science and Free Will explains why the endless debate over determinism is not the core of the problem.
 Well-known physicists such as Max Planck, Albert Einstein and Anton Zeilinger are discussed.
 The question is not whether our decisions are causally determined, but rather what causes play a role.
 What this means for the law, science and how we can still be free is discussed in detail at the end.

-Get the book directly from the publisher’s website or in bookstores.
+Get the book directly from the publisher’s website (perhaps with a 20% discount using the code SPRAUT) or in bookstores.

 Mental Health & Enhancement (2023)